mycah4/ADDC-Homelab/routing-and-nat/README.md

-The transcript provides the DHCP scope and explains the gateway and DNS options. :contentReference[oaicite:3]{index=3}
+Provides the DHCP scope and explains the gateway and DNS options.

 ---
 # 6. `routing-and-nat/README.md`